Acute Bronchitis in Adults

 If your cough is accompanied by a high or prolonged fever, seek medical advice.
 A high fever may indicate a more serious bacterial infection, such as pneumonia, or a viral infection such as influenza.
 Older patients may present with a low-grade fever but still have pneumonia.
 It is important to have a doctor examine you for secondary bacterial pneumonia, which may require an antibiotic.
 If influenza is diagnosed within 48 hours of symptom onset, an antiviral treatment like oseltamivir (Tamiflu) or zanamivir (Relenza) may be recommended.

-Your doctor will take a history of your symptoms, listen to your lungs, perform a physical examination, check your vital signs, and may order a chest x-ray or blood work to look for signs of infection.
+A doctor will diagnose acute bronchitis based on your collection of symptoms and history of illness.
+He or she will take a history of your symptoms, listen to your lungs, perform a physical examination, check your vital signs, and may order a chest x-ray or blood work to look for signs of infection.

 Use the Drugs.com Symptom Checker to Make A More Informed Decision With Your Doctor